SatoshiumAI/.github/readme.md

 # Satoshium

-A decentralized intelligence infrastructure aligned with the Bitcoin standard.
+A decentralized intelligence infrastructure aligned with the Bitcoin trust model.

 Satoshium explores how humans and AI can reason about complex systems using shared knowledge, verifiable claims, and simulation environments.